 MILITARY ITEMS

-ITEMS OF THE 9TH VOLUNTEER BATTALION (HIGHLANDERS) ROYAL SCOTS
+9TH VOLUNTEER BATTALION (HIGHLANDERS) ROYAL SCOTS SHOULDER TITLE

 A very rare officer 9th Volunteer Highlanders Royal Scots shoulder title as worn by officers of the battalion from 1900 until 1908 when the battalion became transferred to the territorial force.